 Canaccord does not have any other severance or employment agreements with any of its NEOs which provide for incremental payments, payables or benefits that are triggered by, or result from, any termination (whether voluntary, involuntary or constructive), resignation, retirement, a change in control of the company or a change in the NEO's responsibilities.
-However, any unvested restricted share units or unvested stock options may be vested and the forgiveness of forgivable loans accelerated at any time at the discretion of the Board of Directors, the Corporate Governance and Compensation Committee or, subject to any guidelines determined by the Committee, the CEO or the CFO.
+However, any unvested restricted share units or unvested stock options may be vested, the forgiveness of forgivable loans accelerated and other liabilities or indebtedness waived or forgiven at any time at the discretion of the Board of Directors, the Corporate Governance and Compensation Committee or, subject to any guidelines determined by the Committee, the CEO or the CFO.
 It is expected that the exercise of this discretion would be considered in such circumstances as a change of control of the Company or where the immediate vesting of the unvested restricted share units is negotiated as part of severance arrangements.